microsoft/cortana-skills-samples/Consumer/CSharp/OAuth2Example/readme.md

     }
 ```

-_You do not need to send an OAuth card if your turn on *Sing in at invocation*_.
+_You do not need to send an OAuth card if your turn on *Sign in at invocation*_.

 ## Questions and Answers ##
 *Q: What is the difference between Azure Active Directory v1 and v2?*